jakobhoeg/nextjs-ollama-llm-ui/README.md

 - **Fully responsive:** Use your phone to chat, with the same ease as on desktop.
 - **Easy setup:** No tedious and annoying setup required.
 Just clone the repo and you're good to go!
 - **Code syntax highligting:** Messages including code, will be highlighted for easy access.
-- **Copy code easily:** Easily copy the highlighted code with one click.
+- **Copy codeblocks easily:** Easily copy the highlighted code with one click.
-- **Download & Delete models:** Easily download and delete models directly from the interface.
+- **Download/Pull & Delete models:** Easily download and delete models directly from the interface.
 - **Switch between models:** Switch between models fast with a click.
 - **Chat history:** Chats are saved and easily accessed.
 - **Light & Dark mode:** Switch between light & dark mode.